 In short, smart cities are an attempt to cost-optimise static assets.

-It does this by drawing from a new set of sensors.
+The system does this by drawing from a new set of sensors.
 Ones that track not only the environment, but its denizens.
 Combining intimate personal data about mood, health, travel, and expressed sentiment, the system can understand the effect its infrastructure has on people.
 Are they happy?
 Are they productive?

 These sensors tell the city about the need for change.
 Robotics give it the capability to make changes, potentially with minimal human intervention.